larowlan/time-travel-with-git/slides.md

 - fluid apis
 - no guarantees
+- migrate module api changes from 8.0 to 8.1 and 8.1 to 8.2 (within rights)
 - 12 months to solidify
 - history repeating? dashboard, overlay
 - does shifting sand give certainty